symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 In order to address these issues, a new routing system was developed, that takes into account the typical needs of a CMS routing:

-- User defined URLs.
+- User defined URLs;
-- Multi-site.
+- Multi-site;
-- Multi-language.
+- Multi-language;
-- Tree-like structure for easier management.
+- Tree-like structure for easier management;
 - Content, Menu and Route separation for added flexibility.

 With these requirements in mind, the Symfony CMF Routing component was developed.